data-corentinv/end-user-xai/README.md

 You can create your own or even draw your explanatory cards on paper.
 We provide some examples on tabular and image input data for your reference.

-# How to cite the EUCE framework?
+# How to cite the EUCA framework?
 [Research paper]()

-# Can I share my design?
+# I used EUCA to design a prototype, can I share my XAI design?

 You can inspire other designers by sharing your sketches, designs and prototypes using EUCA.
 We will post your design on the EUCA page.